-For the trials we extracted the following information: baseline characteristics of the trial participants (age, sex, body mass index), number of trial participants, trial phase, trial drug, comparison treatment, outcomes, follow up times, and the occurrence of serious adverse events (total number of events).
+For the trials we extracted the following information from clinicaltrials.gov, clinical trial reports and published papers (all data on github): baseline characteristics of the trial participants (age, sex, body mass index), number of trial participants, trial phase, trial drug, comparison treatment, outcomes, follow up times, and the occurrence of serious adverse events (total number of events).

 For each participant in the community sample we identified age and sex.
 We then calculated the number of emergency/urgent hospitalisations (excluding elective admissions) or deaths occurring over 3 years follow-up.
 Participants were censored at death or if they de-registered from a participating practice within the 3-year period.